-How to find the perfect fitness tracker for you
+We've found the best fitness trackers for all your fitness needs

 If you’re looking for an all-around, in-depth tracker that really gets into the science and details, check out this one.
 The most recent update to this device provides users with advanced capabilities for tracking sleep, including seeing how much light, deep and REM sleep you’re getting each night.
 The tracker also continuously monitors your heart rate, along with steps, active minutes and calories burned.

-If you plan to swim this summer, check out this tracker that’s a swim and fitness tracker all in one.
+If you plan to swim for exercise, check out this tracker that’s a swim and fitness tracker all in one.
 Are you a slow swimmer or a fast swimmer?
 This tracker provides accurate swim statistics such as the number of lengths and strokes you take so you can compare workouts and track your progress.

+TODAY Health & Wellness turned to Amazon to see which fitness trackers people were buying this year.
+Below are the top selling fitness trackers on Amazon.

+This slim-fit activity tracker has a touch screen and can track steps, distance, and calories.
+It also acts as a stop watch meaning you can ramp up your workout wherever you are!

 Regardless of which tracker you pick, it’s important to keep one thing in mind: Fitness trackers are great tools, but they’re only beneficial when used!
-So get a tracker that will help you stay motivated as you ease into summer workouts.
+So get a tracker that will help you stay motivated as you ease into fall and winter workouts.

+For more information on fitness gadgets, check out our articles on the best digital scales, the 9 gadgets that will help you live a healthier lifestyle and all the items you need to build a home gym.

 Stephanie Mansour is a weight loss and lifestyle coach for women.
 Join her free weight loss challenge here!